rails/rails/guides/source/action_mailer_basics.md

 #### Edit the Mailer

 Mailers are very similar to Rails controllers.
-They also have methods called "actions" and use views to structure the content.
-Where a controller generates content like HTML to send back to the client, a Mailer creates a message to be delivered via email.
+They both have methods called "actions" and use views to structure their content.
+Where a controller generates content such as HTML to send back to the client, a mailer creates a message to be delivered via email.

 `app/mailers/user_mailer.rb` contains an empty mailer: